gabriel19913/DataScienceWithPython/Repositories.md

 * [dataprep](https://github.com/sfu-db/dataprep) - Dataprep lets you prepare your data using a single library with a few lines of code.
 * [datasette](https://github.com/simonw/datasette) - A tool for exploring and publishing data http://datasette.readthedocs.io/
 * [DeText](https://github.com/linkedin/detext) - DeText is a Deep Text understanding framework for NLP related ranking, classification, and language generation tasks.
+* [DoWhy](https://github.com/microsoft/dowhy) - DoWhy is a Python library for causal inference that supports explicit modeling and testing of causal assumptions.
+* [EconML](https://github.com/microsoft/EconML) - EconML is a Python package for estimating heterogeneous treatment effects from observational data via machine learning.
 * [Elara DB](https://github.com/saurabh0719/elara) - Elara DB is an easy to use, lightweight NoSQL database written for python that can also be used as a fast in-memory cache for JSON-serializable data.
 Includes various methods to manipulate data structures in-memory, secure database files and export data.
 * [Euporie](https://github.com/joouha/euporie) 0 Euporie is a text-based user interface for running and editing Jupyter notebooks.
 * [Evol](https://github.com/godatadriven/evol) - A python grammar for evolutionary algorithms and heuristics